Should I Get a Lawyer for a Settlement

 Decision Guide: Should I Get a Lawyer for a Settlement

 Insurance companies employ experienced adjusters and legal teams to minimize payouts.
 Without professional representation, you’re negotiating against seasoned professionals whose job is to save their company money.
-Most attorneys work on contingency fees, meaning you pay nothing unless they win your case.
+Most attorneys work on contingency fees, meaning fees are typically paid from a settlement or recovery.

 Understanding when should I get a lawyer for a settlement can mean the difference between accepting a lowball offer and receiving fair compensation for your injuries and damages.